Patient information: Molluscum contagiosum (Beyond the Basics)

 - Baylor College of Medicine

-Molluscum contagiosum is the name of a virus that causes a common skin infection of the same name.
-The infection can develop in children and adults.
+Molluscum contagiosum is the name of a virus that causes a skin infection of the same name.
+The infection is common and can develop in children and adults.
 The virus is spread by skin-to-skin contact or by contact with an object with the virus on it, such as a used towel or washcloth.
 Symptoms of molluscum include small, skin-colored growths on the skin.

-Molluscum contagiosum usually resolves on its own without complications after a number of months.
-Treatment is recommended to get rid of growths in the genital area.
-Treatment for molluscum in other areas is optional, and may be performed to prevent spread to new areas on the skin.
+Molluscum contagiosum usually resolves on its own without complications after a number of months to up to a year.
+While treatment for molluscum is optional, it may be performed for cosmetic reasons and to prevent spread to new areas on the skin.

 More detailed information about molluscum is available to readers by subscription.
 (See "Molluscum contagiosum".)